UglySwedishFish/Rak/README.md

 # New with Rak 0.11a
   - Fixed bug where material selection wouldn't always select the correct material
   - Fixed bug where emissive objects would be completely white if emission was set too high
+  - Fixed bug with premade materials not being properly handled in lighting
   - **[Indev]** Added preview mode to all the different materials, making material selection far better

 # New with Rak 0.1a